Neural Termination Analysis: Introduction

+Our approach is based on the principle that \emph{finding a proof is much harder than checking that a given candidate proof is valid}.
+We use machine learning to guess a proof followed by symbolic reasoning to verify it: first, we learn a candidate ranking function by training a neural network that decreases along sampled runs of the program; then, we use satisfiability modulo theories (SMT) solving to check whether this candidate {\em neural ranking function} (NRF) decreases along every possible run of the program.
+We use networks that are always bounded from below, thus upon success we have a proof of termination.

+Our experiments with established termination benchmarks de\-monstrate that the idea is effective: most loops can be proven to terminate using very tiny neural networks (fewer than 10 neurons) and at most a thousand sample runs.
+We give exemplars of neural architectures and loss functions for training monolithic and lexicographic ranking functions.
+Using a neural network with just one hidden layer and a straight-forward training routine, our method discovers neural ranking functions for over 75\% of the benchmarks in a standard problem set for termination analysis~\cite{DBLP:conf/tacas/GieslRSWY19, 10.1007/978-3-030-45237-7_21}.
+Our method subsumes a broad range of existing termination analysis strategies: not only do we discover linear ranking functions, but also ranking functions for problems that require piecewise linear or lexicographic termination arguments~\cite{HeizmannHP14,UrbanGK16}.

+Furthermore, we observe that the ability of neural networks to represent nonlinear functions enables termination proofs for programs that go beyond what the state of the art can handle.
+Programs that use disjunctive or nonlinear loop guards as well as programs that require piecewise linear ranking functions are proven terminating just as easily by our new technique.

-We demonstrate that our technique is effective over a broad variety of programs.
-We present a loss functions for training monolithic and lexicographic ranking functions.
-Using a neural network with one hidden layer and a straight-forward training routine, our method discovers neural ranking functions for over 75\% of the benchmarks in a standard problem set for termination analysis~\cite{DBLP:conf/tacas/GieslRSWY19,10.1007/978-3-030-45237-7_21}.
-Our method discovers linear ranking functions, as well as ranking functions for problems that require piecewise linear or lexicographic termination arguments~\cite{HeizmannHP14,UrbanGK16}.
-Neural networks unify multiple termination analysis strategies.
-Our training procedure is agnostic with respect to the programming language and requires no information about the program other than execution traces.
-It thus applies without modifications to toy examples as well as to software that uses data structures as long as a procedure for verifying ranking functions is available.
-The complexity of reasoning about the program is entirely delegated to the verification procedure which must only solve the task of checking the validity of the ranking function.
+While we perform our experiments with Java programs, our training procedure is agnostic with respect to the programming language and requires no information about the program other than execution traces.
+It applies without modifications to software that constructs data structures as long as a procedure for verifying the candidate ranking functions is available.
+The complexity of formal reasoning about the program is entirely delegated to the verification procedure, which only has to solve the task of checking the validity of a given ranking function.